Undocumented Student Support

 Tam Tran and Cinthya Felix Immigrant Achievers Scholarship

 If you are interested in donating or know someone that would like to please contact University Advancement.
-For questions, resources, or support please contact Renata Teodoro, the Student Advocacy Coordinator, the main contact for Deferred Action for Childhood Arrivals (DACA) and undocumented students.
+For questions, resources, or support please contact Immigrant Student Program.
+The Assistant Director, Malachi Robinson, or Program Coordinator, Allie Rojas will be able to assist you.

 The Student Immigrant Movement is a MA-based statewide immigrant youth-led organization.
 They organize youth, ages 13-30, and provide political education, leadership training, guidance, mentorship, and safe healing spaces.